-However, people really shouldn’t be that concerned about mosquito spraying because not only are these insecticides approved by the US Environmental Protection Agency but also because the volume of insecticide used is actually very small.
+However, people shouldn’t be that concerned about mosquito spraying because these insecticides are approved by the US Environmental Protection Agency, and the volume of insecticide used is very small.
 And, of course, the mosquito spray is much less harmful than what a mosquito could do to you if it were to bite you and infect you with a disease.
 So, even though some may worry that these sprayings are harmful, the truth is that they only affect our lives in a positive way.
 You can approach DIY backyard mosquito control in a similar manner.